 India is one of the world’s great travel destinations and ticks almost every box you can think of when you sit there wondering where to go for your next adventure.
-It’s such a big country, it would be impossible to see it all in just 2 or 3 months but our backpacking route around India aims to take in the best it has to offer and give you a taste for life in various different parts of the country from the wonders of Rajasthan to the beaches of Goa with chaotic cities, heavenly temples, cultural delights and ancient settlements all part of the fun.
+It’s such a big country, it would be impossible to see it all in just 2 or 3 months but our backpacking route for India aims to take in the best it has to offer and give you a taste for life in various different parts of the country from the wonders of Rajasthan to the beaches of Goa with chaotic cities, heavenly temples, cultural delights and ancient settlements all part of the fun.
 By the end of your trip, for sure you will have discovered the many faces of India, for better or worse and immersed yourself in the sights, sounds and smells of this incredible country.

 TIME NEEDED – 2 MONTHS